The following courses need to be passed:

 Students learn to engage with enquiries into real-world issues and practices through the lenses of Arts, Media and Society.

-Students learn to study the built environment from the context of the interrelatedness between art, design and architecture and learn to draw parallels between the present-day city and those of the past, thereby bridging historical and contemporary notions of the city.
+Students learn to study the built environment and learn to draw parallels between present-day cities and those of the past, thereby bridging historical and contemporary notions of the city.